How to Plan a Youth Group Event

 2. How are sessions held?

-Phone or Skype.
+Phone or Video.

 3. What happens if my teenager does not want to talk to you?